edoardols/rossler-synchronization/README.md

 ## How To Use

 Open src folder and run the script
-- main for using the GUI
+- main.m for using the GUI
-- mainNoGUI for operation on parameters (like doing the mean, etc)
+- mainNoGUI.m for operation on parameters (like doing the mean, etc)